typhoeus/ethon/README.md

 ## Http

-In order to make life easier there are some helpers for doing http requests:
+In order to make life easier, there are some helpers for making HTTP requests:

 ```ruby
 easy = Ethon::Easy.new